onaio/js-tools/packages/DrillDownTable/README.md

 **optional**(`(cell: Cell) => Dictionary` | `undefined` = `undefined`)

 Use this to pass in a custom prop getter for the table cell elements.

-While the default for this is undefined, the table component does make use of a customTdProps getter that attaches a onClick handler that effects drilling down, This handler is only used when `useDrillDown = true` and `getTdProps` is undefined, otherwise if `getTdProps` is passed in then the component uses that as the click handler
+While the default for this is undefined, the table component does make use of a customTdProps getter that attaches a onClick handler that effects drilling down, This handler is only used when `useDrillDown = true` and `getTdProps` is undefined, otherwise if `getTdProps` is propped in then the component uses that as the click handler

 #### paginate